damsien/cluster-api-provider-scaleway/docs/scalewaycluster.md

 ```

 - The `type` field can be updated to migrate the Load Balancer to another type.
-- The `port` field specifies the port of the Load Balancer frontend that exposes the kube-apiserver(s).
-  This field is immutable.
 - The `zone` field specifies where the Load Balancer will be created.
 Must be in the same region
   as the `ScalewayCluster` region.
 This defaults to the first availability zone of the region.
   This field is immutable.